lenaschoenburg/onyx-rethinkdb/README.md

 # onyx-rethinkdb
-Onyx Plugin providing input and output functions for rethinkdb
+[Onyx](https://github.com/onyx-platform/onyx) plugin providing input and output functions for [RethinkDB](http://rethinkdb.com/)

+**Note on the Version Number Format**:  The first three numbers in the version correspond to the latest Onyx platform release.
+The final digit increments when there are changes to the plugin within an Onyx release.

 # Installation